-If you have undergone or are planning to undergo a cycle of in vitro fertilization (IVF), you have likely have heard that any embryos created are likely to undergo a process of grading.
+If you have undergone or are planning to undergo a cycle of in vitro fertilization (IVF), you have likely have heard that any embryos created through the process are likely to undergo a process of grading.
 This assessment is done by an embryologist in the lab to assess embryo quality once the cells of the embryo start to divide.

 Please note that there isn't one standard method of grading embryos.
 Each clinic has its own grading system.
 You will need to ask your clinic how the grading of your embryos will be performed.
-That said, there is technical terminology involved in understanding the basics of how embryos are graded.
+That said, there is some technical terminology involved in understanding the basics of how embryos are graded.
 We hope this guide can provide you with the knowledge needed to understand how this process may be done at your clinic.

 Why are embryos graded?